what are the best ways to store a will?

 -

-it is vital that your executor knows where your will is and how to retrieve it.
+leave clear instructions about where your will can be found. it is vital that your executor knows where your will is and how to retrieve it. tell your executors in advance where you are storing your will, and whenever something changes

 -

-precautions should be taken against physical damage to the will (eg from fire or flooding damage).
+take precautions against physical damage to your will (eg from fire or flood damage)

 -

-consider registering your will with the national will register - this ensures that its existence and location is recorded so that executors and other relevant parties are able to find it.
+consider registering your will with the national will register. this ensures that its existence and location are recorded so that executors and other relevant parties are able to find it